 Discussion

-Education has somewhat of a unique challenge when it comes to making data open and accessible, given individuals of a protected class (minors) are included in the vast majority of cases.
+Education has somewhat of a unique challenge when it comes to making data open and accessible, given that the data often include individuals of a protected class (minors).
 Aggregating data helps make these data publicly available and more easy to share, but comes with challenges in reducing the overall utility of the data for research purposes.
-This paper illustrated one method of using publicly available data, which have been reported by all states on a mandatory basis since the implementation of NCLB, to address a substantively meaningful question: How do achievement gaps vary between schools?
-Overall, the method used to estimate achievement gaps appeared to work well, in terms of the extent to which achievement gap estimates from a full dataset with individual student-level records were recovered when using coarsened data.
+This paper illustrated one method of using publicly available data, which have been reported by all states on a mandatory basis since the implementation of NCLB, to address a substantively meaningful question: How do achievement gaps vary from one school to another?
+Overall, the method used to estimate achievement gaps appeared to work well in terms of the extent to which achievement gap estimates from the full dataset with individual student-level records were recovered when using coarsened data.
 Further, we were able to combine these effect size estimates with geo-spatial and census data to evaluate the extent to which school-level achievement gaps related to the demographics of the surrounding area.

-In this study, the largest gains to evaluating achievement gaps via mapping was the clear cluster of schools found with large achievement gaps.
-Without looking at the data spatially, or being intimately familiar with the set of schools, we likely would have observed the schools as all having large achievement gaps, but missed that they were nearly all clustered in the same geographical area.
+In this study, the largest gains in evaluating achievement gaps via mapping was the clear cluster of schools found with large achievement gaps.
+Without looking at the data spatially, or being intimately familiar with the context of the schools, we likely would have observed the schools as all having large achievement gaps, but missed that they were nearly all clustered in the same geographical area.
 The census data did not, in this case, appear to explain much of the underlying mechanisms behind this clustering.
 However, it is important to note that clear patterns have been found in prior investigations of school variability using census data, using different school-level outcomes (see Anderson, 2017).
 Deeper investigations into the census data may find trends that were not apparent here.

 Limitation and Directions for Future Research